blogmarketing/blogmarketing.github.io/_posts/2024-01-25-content-marketing-for-small-businesses.md

 Content marketing is not merely about crafting a blog post and hitting the publish button.
 It encompasses the entire process of creating, publishing, and disseminating valuable content across the digital landscape.

 Your content can take various forms, ranging from insightful articles and captivating videos to engaging social media posts and informative web pages.
-Whether it's captivating emails, thought-provoking tweets, or meticulously crafted landing pages, the ultimate goal remains the same – to establish brand awareness and connect with a wider audience.
+Whether it's captivating emails, thought-provoking tweets, or meticulously crafted **[landing pages]({% post_url 2024-01-31-why-dedicated-landing-pages-matter %})**, the ultimate goal remains the same – to establish brand awareness and connect with a wider audience.

 But content marketing's impact extends far beyond mere brand recognition.
 It empowers businesses to engage with their customers at every stage of their buyer journey, providing them with valuable information that resonates with their needs and interests.